radiantearth/stac-spec/item-spec/item-spec.md

 #### Asset Media Type

 Any media type can be used in an Item's asset `type` field, and [registered](https://www.iana.org/assignments/media-types/media-types.xhtml)
 Media Types are preferred.
-In cases where custom vendor-specific media types are necessary, they should use the `vnd.` prefix, see [RFC 6838 section-3.2](https://tools.ietf.org/html/rfc6838#section-3.2).
 STAC Items that have sidecar metadata files associated with a data asset (e.g, `.tfw`, Landsat 8 MTL files) should use media types appropriate for the the metadata file.
 For example, if it is a plain text file, then `text/plain` would be appropriate; if it is an XML, then `text/xml` is appropriate.
 For more information on media types as well as a list of [common media types](../best-practices.md#common-media-types-in-stac) used in STAC see the [best practice on